Skip to content

 • Any entry in the image_ref array

-• Both URL-referenced and base64-encoded images
+• Both URL-referenced and base64-encoded media

 Invalid base64 data